hackforla/admin-governance/meeting-2018-june.md

     * This coincides conveniently with our recent discussions about our HFLA project groups.
     * While there’s a lot of support for the idea, someone needs to step up to be the champion for this as a BAT project.

-## Collaboration with 'Code for California'
+## INFO: Collaboration with 'Code for California'
   * Merge with existing “California Civic Lab”, which was already established between Code for Sacramento, Code for San Francisco, Code for San Jose, Open Oakland, and Open San Diego - http://caciviclab.org/
   * **Potential projects:**
     * Send Open Data Pledge to CA Senator & Governor candidates for this year's elections.